termux/termux-app/README.md

 Note that this repository is for the app itself (the user interface and the terminal emulation).
 For the packages installable inside the app, see [termux/termux-packages](https://github.com/termux/termux-packages).

+Quick how-to about Termux package management is available at [Package Management](https://github.com/termux/termux-packages/wiki/Package-Management).
+It also has info on how to fix **`repository is under maintenance or down`** errors when running `apt` or `pkg` commands.

 ***

 **@termux is looking for Termux Application maintainers for implementing new features, fixing bugs and reviewing pull requests since current one (@fornwall) is inactive.**